danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 ### Putting It All Together

-Before running everything, here's the shape of the full rake file — all the tasks we've been building up, in one view:
+Before running everything, here's the shape of the full rake file with all the tasks we've been building up:

 ```ruby
 namespace :test_clock do